 Some of the earliest and still very pertinent scientific analyses of OSAMP waters consist of a series of 1950s publications by Gordon A. Riley and colleagues that focused primarily on LIS but encompassed BIS and, to a lesser extent, RIS as well.
-A view of the geographic patterns and seasonal cycle of temperatures and salinities was laid out in an analysis of a series of vessel-based CTD surveys completed in the late 1940s (Riley 1952) that included a small number of bathythermograph transects across BIS and RIS.
-For OSAMP area surface temperatures, they documented the seasonal range of surface temperatures from about 2-4 °C in winter to about 20 °C in summer.
+A view of the geographic patterns and seasonal cycle of temperatures and salinities was laid out in an analysis of a series of vesselbased bottle cast surveys completed in the late 1940s (Riley 1952) that included a small number of bathythermograph transects across BIS and RIS.
+For OSAMP area surface temperatures, they documented the seasonal range of surface temperatures from about 2-4 °C in winter to about 20 ^oC in summer.
 The tendency was noted for inshore temperatures to be a few degrees cooler during winter, and to a lesser extent warmer during summer, relative the offshore OSAMP area.
-Surface salinities were in the range of 29.5 to 32.5 parts per thousand (PPT), with a prominent gradient of increasingly lower values from western RIS through BIS towards LIS.
+Surface salinities were in the range of 29.5 to 32.5 parts per thousand (PPT), with a prominent gradient of increasingly lower values from central RIS through BIS towards LIS.
 Together with freshening towards BB and eastward in to VS, this was considered evidence of dilution of saltier ocean waters by river inputs, which was concluded to be the dominant process determining hydrographic conditions along with air-sea heating/cooling.
 In late fall and winter, temperature increases with depth of up to about 1 °C were commonly observed, indicative of a lag between cooling of shallow and deeper waters.
 In other seasons, typical surface temperatures were about 1-2 °C higher than at the bottom in shallow areas, reaching 5 °C higher in deeper areas, and offshore of Block Island in summer there were decreases of about 10 °C across a distinct thermocline about 15 m deep.
-Vertical salinity gradients were reported as typically no more than 1 ppt.
-Results of a similar survey in 1951-1952 presented by Powers (1953), which included more complete measurements of the vertical structure of the water column and seafloor conditions, demonstrated very similar features.
+Vertical salinity gradients were reported as typically no more than 1 PPT.
+Results of similar surveys from 1951-1952 were presented by Hicks and Campbell (1952) and Powers (1953), which included more complete measurements of the vertical structure of the water column and seafloor conditions than the Riley studies but reinforced their main conclusions.
 In these early surveys complex spatial structure of water properties on scales of about 1 to 10 km were prominent, and recognized to be transient features that varied in response to river flow, wind, and tidal conditions, but further diagnosis of related processes was not possible due to the short sampling duration.